ob-julian/vscode-selfie-grader/README.md

 * `selfie-grader.option`: Options to pass to the grader.
 (Default is __empty__) \
 Possibilities (that are interesting for students) are `-q` for print grade only and `-s` for do not show the processing spinner.

+## Instalation

+### From the Marketplace

+1. Open the Extensions View on VSCode (`Ctrl + Shift + X` or `Cmd + Shift + X` on Mac)
+2. Search for `selfie-grader`
+3. Click on `Install`

+### From a .vsix File

+1. Download the latest .vsix file from the [Releases](https://github.com/ob-julian/vscode-selfie-grader/releases) page.
+2. Open the Extensions View on VSCode (`Ctrl + Shift + X` or `Cmd + Shift + X` on Mac)
+3. Click on the `...` button in the upper right corner of the Extensions View
+4. Click on `Install from VSIX...`
+5. Select the .vsix file you downloaded in step 1.

+### From Source

+Prerequisites:
+1. If you have not installed the [Node.js](https://nodejs.org/en/) runtime, install it
+2. Open a terminal and run `npm install -g @vscode/vsce`

+Steps:

+1. Clone the [GitHub Repository](https://github.com/ob-julian/vscode-selfie-grader) or download the source code as a .zip file from the `<> Code` button or download the source code as a .zip file from the [Releases](https://github.com/ob-julian/vscode-selfie-grader/releases) page or the [GitHub Repository](https://github.com/ob-julian/vscode-selfie-grader)
+2. If you downloaded the source code as a .zip file, extract the .zip file
+3. Open a terminal and navigate to the directory where you cloned the repository or extracted the .zip file
+4. Run `vsce package` to create a .vsix file
+5. Follow the steps from the `From a .vsix File` section

+## WLS Support

+If you are using the Windows Subsystem for Linux (WSL) and want to use this extension, make sure you follow the following steps:

+1. Install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension and enable it
+2. Connect to the WSL instance by clicking on the green button `Open a Remote Window` in the lower left corner of the editor and selecting the WSL instance you want to connect to
+3. Install the extension in the WSL instance (Follow the steps from the `Installation` section)
+4. Open your project in the WSL instance in VSCode (You can check if you are in the WSL instance by looking at the bottom left corner of the editor.
+If it says `WSL: <name of the WSL instance>`, you are in the WSL instance)

 ## Known Issues

 * If selecting the `Grader Options` button from the Dropdown Menu, the `Grader Options` is now the active Button that is shown, even though the `Run Grader` button would be the more convenient one to be active. \